MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## The `@query` Notation

-Query objects could be written using a convenient lightweight notation provided by the `@query` macro.
+Query objects could be written using a convenient notation provided by the `@query` macro.

     @query department.name
     #-> Get(:department) >> Get(:name)

-By providing the datasource, the queries can be performed.
+When a datasource is given to `@query`, the query is performed.

     @query chicago department.name
     #=>